mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch4-vpc.md

         * Can be used as a jump host (bastion) to access services that do not have public IPs
         * Must create default route to direct internet bound traffic to the NAT instance
         * Not easy to create resiliency
-      * These are useful when services need to access the internet (e.g. for updates), but do not need to be publicly accessible.
+      * These are useful when services need to access the internet (e.g., for updates), but do not need to be publicly accessible.

 ## Other Services